Jahia/jahia/bundles/provisioning/README.md

 - `target`: The cluster group name where the operation will be done (unset to execute on all nodes)
 - `autoStart`: Autostart the bundle after installation (at the end of the script execution)
 - `uninstallPreviousVersion`: Uninstall all other versions (at the end of the script execution)
+- `forceUpdate`: If true, module will be updated if it is already installed.
+Default is `false`

 Examples :